Comparison Summary: Kratom vs. Weed

 There are many different alkaloids in kratom that contribute to its effect.
 Each of these alkaloids interacts with various receptors in the central nervous system.

 The primary actions of these alkaloids that provide most of the effects include the opiate receptors and adrenergic receptors.

 The opiate receptors act as a gateway for messages traveling up the spinal cord and into the brain.
 They can either increase or decrease the volume of pain signals before they enter the brain where they’re perceived.
 By stimulating these receptors, pain signals are muted (thus reducing the perception of pain).

 The opiate receptors are also involved with the regulation of dopamine in the brain as part of the reward system.
 Activating these receptors induces activation of the pleasure center in the brain, which produces kratom’s euphoric and antidepressant qualities.

 The adrenergic system is a part of the fight or flight system.
 Activating these receptors makes us feel alert and energized.
 This only happens in lower doses.
 High doses overpower this effect by targeting the opiate receptors, which have more sedative effects and counteract the adrenergic action.

 Cannabis Mechanism of Action

 Much like kratom, the effects of cannabis are the result of many compounds rather than just one.
 There’s a group of compounds called cannabinoids.
-There are well over 100 of these compounds, but the most predominant, by far, including THC (tetrahydrocannabinol), CBD (cannabidiol), and CBC (cannabichromene).
+There are well over 100 of these compounds, but the most predominant, by far, include THC (tetrahydrocannabinol), CBD (cannabidiol), and CBC (cannabichromene).